-2.0 USING THE ADC78H90
+1.0 USING THE ADC78H89

-An operational timing diagram and a serial interface timing diagram for the ADC78H90 are shown in The Timing Diagrams section. \overline{CS} , chip select, initiates conversions and frames the serial data transfers.
+An operational timing diagram and a serial interface timing diagram for the ADC78H89 are shown in the Timing Diagrams section. \overline{CS} is chip select, which initiates conversions and frames the serial data transfers.
 SCLK (serial clock) controls both the conversion process and the timing of serial data.
 DOUT is the serial data output pin, where a conversion result is sent as a serial data stream, MSB first.
-Data to be written to the ADC78H90's Control Register is placed on DIN, the serial data input pin.
-New data is written to DIN with each conversion.
+Data to be written to the ADC78H89's Control Register is placed on DIN, the serial data in pin.